-AOC Is Taking on the Patriarchy Today and We Are Here for It
+AOC is taking on the patriarchy today and we are here for it

 Rep. Alexandria Ocasio-Cortez (D-N.Y.) doesn’t mince words.
-In an interview published Sunday in the New Yorker, the 29-year-old congresswoman took aim at her critics, whose attacks, she says, are rising to the level of “ravenous hysteria.”
+In an interview published Sunday in The New Yorker, the 29-year-old congresswoman took aim at her critics, whose attacks, she says, are rising to the level of “ravenous hysteria.”

 What has made her such a target, she argues, is that she is “as powerful as a man and it drives them crazy.”

-Here’s the key exchange between Ocasio-Cortez and New Yorker editor David Remnick:
+Here’s the key exchange between Ocasio-Cortez and The New Yorker editor David Remnick:

 Ocasio-Cortez, who is six years short of eligibility for the Presidency, will surely be a focal point of Trump’s tantrums.